Wellness: Policies & Procedures

 Most Wellness activity courses carry a nominal fee (non-refundable after the add/drop period has ended) that is included in the tuition bill from the Student Financial Services office.
 The Institute covers the first two classes up to $190 in class fees.
 Some Wellness activity courses are held off-campus and carry various course fees.
 All fees are listed on the course descriptions on SIS.

 All RIT registered students receive automatic access to the Student Life Center and Field House.
 Students only registered for a wellness class will be provided access if the class is needed to fulfill a graduation requirement.
 Access will be granted upon review by the Student Life Center Main Office.
+If the class is not needed for graduation, the student will need to purchase a recreation membership in order to access the facility and participate in the class.

 Wellness activity classes are a graduation requirement but are not averaged into a student's GPA because they are non-credit bearing.